 After an accident in Nashville, TN, your injury may have a significant impact on your quality of life.
 An injury can interfere with your ability to work and enjoy the hobbies and activities that you once enjoyed.
 It can also interfere with your relationships.
 Your injury may limit your ability to interact with loved ones or may otherwise negatively impact your relationships.

 If your injury has impacted your relationships with loved ones, they can bring a claim for loss of consortium as part of your broader injury claim.
 Labrum Law Firm Personal Injury Lawyers has years of experience bringing personal injury claims under Tennessee law and aims to educate current and prospective clients in Nashville on their legal rights and options.
+If you need the help of a Nashville personal injury lawyer, contact us today.

 This resource will explain what loss of consortium means and how you can obtain compensation for this loss.